How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

 2. Why you need more than just advice to conquer your performance anxiety.

-Typically when you ask someone how to get over stage fright, they will give you advice like this:
+Typically when you ask someone how to overcome stage fright, they will give you advice like this:

 - “Just be confident!”